kubeshop/botkube-docs/docs/installation/discord/index.md

    ![discord_copy_client_id](assets/discord_copy_application_id.png)

-4. Add a description - `BotKube is a messaging bot for monitoring and debugging Kubernetes clusters.
-Visit https://botkube.io/usage for help.`.
+4. Add a description - `BotKube helps you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.`.

    Set the BotKube icon (BotKube icon can be downloaded from [this link](https://github.com/kubeshop/botkube/raw/main/branding/logos/botkube_192x192.png)).